graphprotocol/allocation-optimizer/README.md

 - `indexer_url::Union{String, Nothing}`: The URL of the indexer management server you want to execute the allocation strategies on.
 If you specify `"actionqueue"`, you must also specify `indexer_url`.
 If unspecified, `nothing`
+- `opt_mode::String`: We support three optimisation modes.
+One is `"fastnogas"`.
+This mode does not consider gas costs and optimises allocation amount over all subgraph deployments.
-- `opt_mode::String`: We support two optimisation modes.
-One is `"fast"`.
-This mode is fast, but may not find the optimal strategy.
+    Second one is `"fastgas"`.
+This mode is fast, but may not find the optimal strategy and could potentially fail to converge.
 This mode is also used to the top `num_reported_options` allocation strategies.
-The other mode is `"optimal"`.
-This mode is slower, but it satisfy stronger optimality conditions.
+The final mode is `"optimal"`.
+    This mode is slower, but it satisfies stronger optimality conditions.
     It will find strategies at least as good as `"fast"`, but not guaranteed to be better.
-In general, we recommend exploring config options using `"fast"` mode first, and then using `"optimal"` mode to find the optimal allocation.
     By default, `"optimal"`
+- `protocol_network::String`: Defines the protocol network that allocation transactions should be sent to.
+The current protocol network options are "mainnet", "goerli", "arbitrum", and "arbitrum-goerli".
+By default, `"mainnet"`
+- `syncing_networks::Vector{String}`: The list of syncing networks to support when selecting the set of possible subgraphs.
+This list should match the networks available to your graph-node.
+By default, the list is a singleton of your protocol network

 ### Example Configurations